 [Installation view here.]

-An image of Barking – a region chosen for the fact that events leading up to the Peasant Revolt of 1381 had happened in the area – captured on Google Earth.
-The image is transformed into a vertical plane.
+The planes that make up the hypercubes are made of images of Barking – a region chosen for the fact that events leading up to the Peasant Revolt of 1381 had happened in the area – captured on Google Earth.

 The image is repeated nine times to bring out a pattern formed by the intersections between private property and public parks.

 The plane is doubled to give the coordinates for a cube.
 And doubled again.
 To form the coordinates of a hypercube.

 21 Lutetia and a floating island from Second Life.